The Vanguard Group: 1999–present

-In February 2021, Vanguard launched its fractional share program of its exchange-traded funds, or ETFs, where investors can invest for as little as $1.
+In February 2021, Vanguard launched its fractional share program of its ETFs, where investors can invest for as little as $1.
 Fractional share ownership is a derivative of micro-investing, a type of investment strategy that is designed to make investing regular, accessible and affordable, especially for those who may not have a lot of money to invest or who are new to investing.
 In November 2022, Vanguard launched its superannuation fund in Australia under the name Vanguard Super.

-On May 14, 2024, Vanguard announced the appointment of Salim Ramji, a veteran from BlackRock Inc., as its next CEO, succeeding Tim Buckley.
-Ramji, the first outsider to lead Vanguard, assumed his role on July 8, 2024.
+In May 2024, Vanguard announced the appointment of Salim Ramji, a veteran from BlackRock and the first outsider to lead Vanguard, as its next CEO, succeeding Mortimer J. Buckley, effective July 2024.